haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 create developing environments that isolate the programs needed by project instead of installing them on the host system with `nix develop`.

-Each new project is a big hassle to get it working but once it works, you'll never think about that phrase all developers have already heard, "It works on my computer", because if a projects runs in one system, it will definitely work on other computers.
+Each new project is a big hassle to get it working but once it works, you'll never think about that phrase all developers have already heard:

+"It works on my computer".

+Because if a projects runs in one system, it will definitely work on other computers.
 Nix projects are "pure" by default, that means it will have all settings needed to run exactly like the developer's computer.